hequnmin/parse-server-dental-perfect/README.md

 # parse-server-dental-perfect
-a parse-server instance for bee project
+a parse-server instance for dental-perfect project